smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 #### 2.3 (No) Changes to Hybrid App Preferences

 Due to a new app platform, the complexity of supporting hybrid app preferences will increase.
 Fortunately no changes to the logic are required for the implementation of this proposal.
-The hybrid app preferences documentation should be extended for how to use this feature with the also including this additional platform.
+The hybrid app preferences documentation should be extended for how to use this feature and also include this additional platform.

 The documentation should mention that the hybrid app preference value `CLOUD` is equivalent to a non-mobile app preference and the value `BOTH` is equivalent to preferring all applications.
-The hybrid app preference values should match across all app variants and that each non-mobile application can be enabled or disabled individually using the "enabled" flag.
+The documentation should also state that hybrid app preference values should match across all app variants and that each non-mobile application can be enabled or disabled individually using the "enabled" flag.

 ### 2.4 HMI API using App Properties RPCs